-Not all savings accounts are created equal, and some were simply meant to squeeze out as much interest as possible.
-Find out the benefits of a high-yield savings account and how you can benefit from compounding interest.
+Find out the benefits of a high interest savings account and how you can benefit from compounding interest over time.

 Compared to other accounts like RRSPs and brokerage accounts, a savings account is probably the easiest one to apply for.
 You can always reinvest what you’ve deposited there into another asset, and it’s almost impossible to get a negative return on a savings account.